muratatak77/GmailService/README.md

-# Welcome

-You should receive a request to share a repository on GitHub.
-The repository contains the code for your programming test.
-You will need to have a development environment in which you can install Rails to work on the test.

-* Please find a time where can spend at least an hour working on the test.
-* You should **not** spend more than 30 minutes setting up the environment to work on the test, contact us if you are having an issue.
-* You are not necessarily expected to finish the test in the alloted time, but try to get as far as possible

-Once you accept the share request, set up your computer to access GitHub.

-After you checkout the repository:

-    git clone ssh://github.com/sanebox/interview-%{email_url}.git

-The repository you cloned contains the set up for your programming test.

-This repository is set up to use Bundler.
-You may add any 3rd party gems that you find to be useful.

 Using the [Gmail REST API][1], and the [Ruby Google API client][2], construct a web service that will list the contents of the users **INBOX**.